MaoZiming/papers/Topics/4-distributed-systems/44-mapreduce.md

 ## Fault Tolerance
 - **If a task crashes**
-    - Retry on another node (note: inputs can still be read bc of replication)
+    - Retry on another node (note: inputs can still be read because of replication)
     - If the same task repeatedly fails, end the job
 - **If a node crashes**
     - Detect failure via periodic heartbeats